Registering your app

 Undoubtedly, over time you'll want to update information or actions in your app and these changes will result in a new version.
 Each version goes through the same approval process before your app is released to the public.

 If you want to make updates, return to the platform you used, make changes to your actions and then update your draft to Actions on Google again.
-Once all of your changes are ready, click Submit Draft For Review on the app Overview page and a new version will be created.
+Once all of your changes are ready, click Submit For Production on the app Overview page and a new version will be created.
 This new version will go through the same review process and if approved, the previous version will be unpublished, updating your app available to users.

 Updating App Information